wave2future/dUsefulStuff/ReadMe.markdown

 # dUsefulStuff static library v0.0.1

 This library is intended as a container of useful defines and classes which can make life easier when developing iPhone applications.
-It's built as a set of static libraries ready to go
+It's built as a set of static libraries, ready to go.
+Of course you can also use the source code as well.

+The only difference between the Release and debug versions is that the Debug versions contain debug code wihich logs information out to the standard out via NSLog().
+Generaly speaking you won't need this unless you want to see whats going on inside a particular class from the library.

 # Installing